jonathanlermitage/manon/README.md

 do sc        compute and upload Sonar analysis to SonarCloud, needs two env vars:
              - TK1_MANON_SONAR_ORGA   SonarCloud organization, e.g. jonathanlermitage-github
              - TK1_MANON_SONAR_LOGIN  SonarCloud authentication token
-do b         build without testing do c         clean do p         package application to manon.jar
+do tsc       similar to "do tc" then "do sc" do b         build without testing do c         clean do p         package application to manon.jar